Charles Lee (general): Portugal

-Lee went back to Europe, transferred to the 103rd Foot as a major, and served as a lieutenant colonel in the Portuguese army.
-He fought against the Spanish during their unsuccessful invasion of the country, and distinguished himself under John Burgoyne at the Battle of Vila Velha.
+Lee went back to Europe, transferred to the 103rd Regiment of Foot as a major, and served as a lieutenant colonel in the Portuguese army.
+He fought against the Spanish during their unsuccessful invasion of the Portugal, and distinguished himself under John Burgoyne at the Battle of Vila Velha.

 Poland

 Lee returned to England in 1763 following the Peace of Paris, which ended the Seven Years' War.
 His regiment was disbanded and he was retired on half pay as a major.
 On 26 May 1772, although still inactive, he was promoted to lieutenant colonel.

 In 1765, Lee served as an aide-de-camp under Stanislaus II, King of Poland.
 After many adventures he came home to England.
 Unable to secure promotion in the British Army, in 1769 he returned to Poland and then saw action in the Russo-Turkish War.
-In a duel in Italy, he lost two fingers, but in a second duel with the same Italian officer, he killed his opponent.
+In a duel in Italy with an Italian officer he lost two fingers, but killed the same opponent in a second duel.

 Return to England and North America

 Returning to England again, he found that he was sympathetic to the North American colonists in their quarrel with Great Britain.
-He moved to the colonies in 1773 and in 1775 purchased an estate worth £3,000 in Berkeley County, near the home of his friend Horatio Gates, with whom he had served in the French and Indian War and who had moved back to the colony in 1772.
-This area is now part of West Virginia.
-He spent ten months travelling through the colonies and acquainting himself with patriots.
+He moved to the colonies in 1773 and in 1775 purchased an estate worth £3,000 in Berkeley County, Virginia (in today's West Virginia), near the home of his friend Horatio Gates, with whom he had served in the French and Indian War and who had moved back to the colony in 1772.
+He spent ten months travelling through the colonies and acquainting himself with their people.